The odd-parity altermagnetism: A spin group study

-At half-filling, after self-consistently determining the staggered magnetization $M$ through the second equation in Eq.\eqref{MF-PARAM-1} as well as calculating the Thouless-Kohmoto-Nightingale-Nijs (TKNN) number, the phase diagram versus the Haldane hopping $\lambda$ and electron onsite coulomb repulsive interaction strength $U$ is plotted in Fig.\ref{E-EDisp-PD_GAP}(c).
-It is worth mentioning that although the similar phase diagram has been obtained in previous works\cite{He11,Zheng15,Wu16,Arun16,ifmmode16,He24}, the ALM insulating state was classified inaccurately as an AFM insulating state\cite{Lin25}.
-The main characteristics in Fig.\ref{E-EDisp-PD_GAP}(c) can be summarized as: (i)the competition between the alternate magnetic flux induced by the Haldane term and the staggered magnetization coming from the electron onsite coulomb repulsive interaction leads to that for the growing Haldane hopping strength $\lambda$, the critical interaction strength for the transition from the nonmagnetic Chern insulating state to the magnetic state increases monotonously; (ii)for all Haldane hopping strengths, as the staggered magnetization sets in, the sublattice currents induced by the alternate magnetic flux from the Haldane term transit the traditional AFM insulating phase into the ALM insulating state\cite{Lin25}; (iii)for large Haldane hopping strengths, in the intermediate interaction regime in grey color, the ALM insulator coexists with Chern insulator with $C=2$, and thus this state is renamed as ALM Chern insulator.
+After using the cluster slave spin method to self-consistently determine the staggered magnetization $M$ and other mean-field parameters[cf. Sec.
+IIA of Sup.
+Mat.\cite{Zeng25-supp}], as well as calculating the Thouless-Kohmoto-Nightingale-Nijs (TKNN) number, the phase diagram versus the Haldane hopping $\lambda$ and onsite electron Coulomb repulsion $U$ is plotted in Fig.\ref{E-EDisp-PD_GAP}(c).
+We found that: (i)the complicated interaction between the Haldane hopping and the staggered magnetization coming from the onsite electron Coulomb repulsion, as demonstrated in Eq.\eqref{MF-PARAM-1}, gives rise to a non-monotonous $\lambda$ dependence of the critical interaction strength responsible for the transition from the paramagnetic Chern insulator(CI) state to the odd-parity ALM state; (ii)as the staggered magnetization sets in, the breaking nonmagnetic TRS then the breaking inversion symmetry of the Bravais lattice induced by sublattice currents transits the conventional AFM insulating(AFMI) state into the odd-parity ALM insulating(ALMI) state; (iii)at large $\lambda$'s, in the intermediate interaction regime of grey color, the ALM insulator coexists with the Chern insulator[$C=2$], and thus this state is dubbed as odd-parity ALM Chern insulator(ALM CI)\cite{Lin25}.
+In particular, the critical interaction strength responsible for the topological phase transition from the ALM CI state to the topologically trivial ALMI state increases monotonically with the growth of $\lambda$, reflecting the competition between the AFM energy gap and the topological gap coming from the Haldane hopping[cf. Eq.\eqref{Gap-Function}].
+We note that at $\lambda = 0$, the critical interaction strength for the transition from the paramagnetic state to the conventional AFMI state is located around $U_{\rm AFM} = 3.1$, which is not far from $U_{\rm AFM}\approx 3.8$ evaluated using the large-scale quantum Monte Carlo simulation\cite{Sorella_2012,Otsuka_2016,ostmeyer_2021,Raczkowski_2020,Assaad_2013,txma_2018}.
+On the other hand, the accuracy of this critical interaction value can be further improved by including more spatial fluctuations via the increment of the cluster size.